 Posting on the campaign’s Facebook page, Mr Frempong said: “I believe that if you’ve got the time and ability to help people then you should as you never know the impact that giving up your time has on people.”

-The money made by the fundraiser will be split equally between the Grenfell Foundation, who will donate their shares to a variety of HLN charities, and MIND to support those who need access to mental health services while dealing with trauma.
+The money made by the fundraiser will be split equally between the Grenfell Foundation, which will donate its shares to a variety of HLN charities, and MIND to support those who need access to mental health services while dealing with trauma.

 The group specifically referenced the support of Dan Kay, who was a reporter for the Liverpool Echo, and Chris Lam who was at the Hillsborough disaster.